WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 >malicious financial rating or activity associated with her account--tool that
 >empowers user and enables efficient detection of possibly fraudulent activity:
 >sunshine+transparency

->> delete this, mention cumulative quality of this next use cases

 #### Concerns in Non-G20 Nations